giswqs/geog-312/book/geospatial/maplibre.md

 ## To HTML

-To export the map as an HTML file, use the `to_html` method.
-To avoid exposing your private API key, you should create a public API key and restrict it to your website domain.
+Export the final map to HTML using the `to_html` method.
+This allows you to share interactive maps online while keeping your private API keys secure.
+Create public API keys restricted to your website’s domain for safety.
+Customize the HTML output, including dimensions, title, and embedding options.

 ```{code-cell} ipython3
 # import os